 Further, the heuristic structure that leads to knowledge of conjugate forms necessitates another structure that leads to knowledge of central forms.
 For one reaches explanatory conjugates by considering data as similar to other data; but the data, which are similar, also are concrete and individual; and as concrete and individual, they are understood inasmuch as one grasps in them a concrete and intelligible unity, identity, whole.
 Nor can one dispense with this grasp or transcend it.
-For science advances through the interfaction of increasingly accurate descriptions and ever more satisfactory explanations of the same objects, Unless the objects are the same, there is no relation between the description and the explanation and so no reason why explanation should modify description or description lead to better explanation.
-But the only object that is the same is the concrete and intelligible unity, identity, whole: for the explanatory conjugates change; and the descriptive or experiential terms undergo modifications and rearrangements.
+For science ad_vances through the inver-action of increasingly accurate descriptions and ever more satisfactory explanations of the same objects.
+Unless the objects are the same, there is no relation between the description and the explanation and so no reason why explanation should modify description or description lead to better explanation.
+But the only object that is the same is the concreve and intelligible unity, identity, whole: for the explanatory conjugates change; and the descriptive or experiential terms undergo modifications and redrangeent rearrangements.
 Accordingly, as long as science is developing, the notion of the intelligible unity is indispensable.
-But in 1000 term no less than in 100 development, sciontific conclusions need to be supported by evidence; the evidence for such conclusions lies in change; and without concrete and intelligible unities there is nothing to change; for change is not the substitution of one datum for another, nor that the replacement of one concept by another; it consists in the same concrete, intelligible usity providing the unification for successively different data; and so without the unity; there is no change, and without change there is lacking a notable part, if not all, of the evidence for scientific conclusions.
-Finally, science is applicable to concrete problems; but neither descriptive nor explanatory knowledge can be applied to concrete problems without the use of the demonstrative, this, and that demonstrative can be used only inasmuch as there is a link between concepts and data as individual; only the notion of the concrete and intelligible unity of data supplies such a link, and so that notion is necessary for science as applied.
+But in its term as no less than in its development, scientific conclusions need to be supported by evidence; the evidence for such conclusions lies in change; and without concrete and intelligible unities there is nothing to change, for change is not the substitution of one datum for another, nor is it the replacement of one concept by another; it consists in the same concrete, intelligible unity providing the unification for successively different data; and so without the unity, there is no change, and without change there is lacking a notable part, if not all, of x the evidence for scientific conclusions.
+Finally, science is applicable to concrete problems; but neither descriptive nor explanatory knowledge can be applied to concrete problems without the use of the demonstrative, this, and that demonstrative can be used only inasmuch as there is a link between concepts and data as individual: only the notion of the concrete and intelligible unity of data supplies such a link, and so that notion is necessary for apkit science as applied.